psevestre/openid-fapi/Financial_API_WD_002.md

 ### 8.1 Introduction
 As a profile of The OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.

-### 8.2 Mitigations for threats in RFC6819

-#### 8.2.1 Authorization code phishing resistance
-When the FAPI client uses [MTLS] or [OAUTB], since the authorization code is bound to the TLS channel, it is authorization code phishing resistant as the phished authorization code cannot be used.

-#### 8.2.2 Access token phishing
-When the FAPI client uses [MTLS] or [OAUTB], the access token is bound to the TLS channel, it is access token phishing resistant as the phished access tokens cannot be used.

-#### 8.2.3 Client credential and code phishing at token endpoint
-When the FAPI client uses [MTLS] or [OAUTB], the authorization code is bound to the TLS channel, any phished client credentials and authorization codes submitted to the token endpoint cannot be used since the authorization code is bound to a particular TLS channel.

-### 8.3 Uncertainty around the resource server's handling of the access token
+### 8.2 Uncertainty around the resource server's handling of the access token
 There is no way that the client can find out whether the resource access was granted for the Bearer token or holder of key token.
 The two differs in the risk profile and the client may want to differentiate them.
 To support it, the resource shall not accept a Bearer token if it is supporting MTLS token with Bearer authorization header.

-### 8.4 Request object endpoint phishing resistance
-An attacker can use social engineering to have the administrator of the client set the request object endpoint to a URL under the attacker's control.
-In this case, sensitive information included in the request object will be revealed to the attacker.
-To prevent this, the authorization server should communicate to the client developer the proper change process repeatedly to help client developers to be less susceptible to such social engineering.
+### 8.3 Attacks that involves the weak binding of authorization server endpoints

+#### 8.3.1 Introduction

+In [RFC6749] and [RFC6750], the endpoints that the authorization server offers are not tightly bound together.
+There is no notion of authorization server identifier (issuer identifier) and it is not indicated in the authorization response unless the cleint uses different redirection URI per authorization server.
+While it is assumed in the OAuth model, it is not explicitly spelled out and thus many clients uses the same redirection URI for different authorization server exposing attack surface.
+Several attacks are identified by now and many of them are explained in more details in [RFC6819] in more detail.

+#### 8.3.2 Client credential and authorization code phishing at token endpoint

+In this attack, the client developer is social engineered into believing that the token endpoint has changed to the URL that is controlled by the attacker.
+As the result, the client sends the `code` and the client secret to the attacker, which will be replayed subsequently.

+When the FAPI client uses [MTLS] or [OAUTB], the authorization code is bound to the TLS channel, any phished client credentials and authorization codes submitted to the token endpoint cannot be used since the authorization code is bound to a particular TLS channel.

-### 8.5 IdP Mix-up attack
+#### 8.3.3 IdP Mix-up attack
 In this attack, the client has registered multiple IdPs and one of them is a rogue IdP that returns the same `client_id` that belongs to one of the honest IdPs.
 When a user clicks on a malicious link or visits a compromised site, an authorization request is sent to the rogue Idp.